Why Your Neck And Shoulders Feel So Tight All The Time

 • your jaw

-• or that spot between your shoulder blades that always feels “stuck”
+• that spot between your shoulder blades that always feels stuck

-This is just what happens when your body never really gets a chance to come down.
+This is what can happen when your body never really gets a chance to come down.

 You go from: